-Bcl-2 Expression
+BCL-2 Expression

-LNCaP cells incubated for 24 hours in the presence of 6.25 μ M of oligos suppressed Bcl-2 expression, and support the finding of comparable biologic activity in both mono- and bispecific oligos measured in the in vitro cell growth inhibition experiments [16].
-When photographs of the identified product bands were scanned on agarose gels and quantitated using Mipav software, in a series of runs, the greatest expression of bcl-2 was always found in untreated LNCaP cells.
-Those treated with oligos, whether monoor bispecific, produced bands which indicated obvious (to the naked eye) suppression.
-For each oligo evaluated, the greatest amount of suppression measured approached 100% for the monospecific MR{42} ; and for the bispecifics MR{24} and MR{42} , 86% and 100%, respectively.
-Suppression was found in both repeat PCR runs with bcl-2 primers, as well as in repetitive agarose gel quantification (Figure 1).
-As a control (data not shown) for RT-PCR product production, human actin expression was tested in RNA extracted from HeLa cells [11] (Figure 2).
+LNCaP cells incubated for 24 hours in the presence of 6.25 μM of oligos suppressed BCL-2 expression, and support the finding of comparable biologic activity in both mono- and bispecific oligos measured in the in vitro cell growth inhibition experiments.
+When photographs of the identified product bands were scanned on agarose gels and quantitated using Mipav software, in a series of runs, the greatest expression of BCL-2 was always found in untreated LNCaP cells.
+Those treated with oligos, whether mono-or bispecific, produced bands which indicated obvious (to the naked eye) suppression.
+For each oligo evaluated, the greatest amount of suppression measured approached 100%, for the mono-specific MR_4 ; and for the bispecifics MR{24} and MR{42} , 86 and 100%, respectively.
+Suppression was found in both repeat PCR runs with BCL-2 primers, as well as in repetitive agarose gel quantifications.
+Figure 2 presents a BCL-2 product band in the expected 127 base pair region which in this run was inhibited 23% by treatment with the mono-specific MR4, and 86% and 74%, respectively by bispecifics MR24 and MR42, as measured by Mipav software.